* Two men charged with plot to derail passenger train

 innocent people being killed or seriously injured," Royal

-Canadian Mounted Police official James Malizia told reporters.
+Canadian Mounted Police official James Malizia told reporters on

 The RCMP said it had arrested Chiheb Esseghaier, 30, of